Update effective: January 2024

 Please read this document to ensure you are aware of the changes and how they may affect your entries.

 The competition rules are in place to ensure we have a fair and orderly process of accepting, judging and displaying images.

 - Set Subject Definitions should be adhered to.
 Where there is a set subject, members should review the definition provided on the club website under the Subjects and Definitions Tab.
 If members are in doubt about the meaning of the definition, they can ask the Competition Steward or Committee for a more detailed explanation.

 Rejection or non-display of an image:

-- In keeping with acceptable levels of image presentation and content, the FPC reserves the right not to display an image if its content is deemed to be of a sexual, violent, demeaning or defamatory subject matter.
+- In keeping with acceptable levels of image presentation and content, the FPC reserves the right not to accept or, if accepted, not to display an image if its content is deemed to be of a sexual, violent, offensive, demeaning or defamatory subject matter.
 The image may be presented to the judge for scoring but FPC reserves the right to not display or project that image during the critique.

 1. PURPOSE OF PHOTOGRAPHIC COMPETITIONS